coderefinery/presentations/2025_hirse.md

 ]

-✅ Join a workshop as a learner
+- ✅ Join a workshop as a learner
-✅ Bring your team and learn together
+- ✅ Bring your team and learn together
-✅ Host a local classroom for colleagues
+- ✅ Host a local classroom for colleagues
-✅ Use CodeRefinery materials for your own training
+- ✅ Use CodeRefinery materials for your own training

-> Joining is easier than organizing alone
+.remark[Joining is easier than organizing alone]

 ---

 # How you can contribute

-- 🙌 Teach with us – Become a co-instructor.
+ 🙌 **Teach with us** – Become a co-instructor.

-- 📝 Contribute to lesson materials – Improve and expand our content.
+ 📝 **Contribute to lesson materials** – Improve and expand our content.

-- 💡 Provide feedback – Help us refine our approach.
+ 💡 **Provide feedback** – Help us refine our approach.

-- 🚀 Share your knowledge – Run your own training events using our materials.
+ 🚀 **Share your knowledge** – Run your own training events using our materials.

 ---